ietf-ivy-wg/network-inventory-software/draft-ietf-ivy-network-inventory-software.md

       check.

 {{fig-ni-sw-mod-relation}} depicts the relationship between
-      the Software Extension model and other models.
+      the Software Extension model and the base network inventory model.
 The Software Extension network inventory model enhances the model defined in the base network inventory model with more software specific attributes.